 Talking about mining is, therefore, talking about Asturias.
 For more than two centuries the Principality has contributed between 50 and 70% of all national coal production, being a basic energy source in Spain from the middle of the XNUMXth century to the end of the XNUMXth.
 It is in this industrial context, so relevant to all Asturian society, that the cultural importance of a Museum such as the MUMI (Museum of Mining and Industry), built in El Entrego (San Martin del Rey Aurelio) in 1994 and that has become the museum par excellence of the Principality, being the most visited of all Asturias, with some facilities and exceptional contents and currently complemented with the Museum of the Iron and Steel Industry (MUSI), in Langreo.

 Iron and Steel Museum - MUSI

-The Iron and Steel Museum aims to combine culture, industry, leisure and history, as a new model of interest and…
+The Iron and Steel Museum aims to unite culture, industry, leisure and history, like a new model of…

 It has successfully achieved the difficult mission entrusted to it: catalog, explain, analyze and disseminate mining heritage in all its aspects and dimensions; from the power struggles to the manufacture of the first explosives; publicize the fatal dates and the deflagrations caused by firedamp while composing and deepening the camaraderie meetings that take place daily in the wells.